 The whole day will be spent outdoors.
 Appropriate clothing for the conditions is essential.
-This means a waterproof coat and wellies if rain is forecast or sun hat and sun cream if the weather is hot.
-All adults and children need to bring food and water for the day.
-Due to COVID-19 safety measures we cannot provide water bottle refilling so please bring enough water for your group.
+This means a waterproof coat and wellies if rain is forecast or sun hat, covered shoulders and sun cream if the weather is hot.
+All adults and children need to bring plenty of food and water for the day.
 School staff should bring hand gel for their class's use.